 - Optional lumbar puncture

-All participants will return for a 12-month follow-up visit with various study procedures.
-EOAD participants will also return for a 24-month follow-up visit.
+All participants will return for annual follow-up visits with various study procedures.

 Participants will be compensated for their time and travel.